 Drive time: Approx. 2 hours 30 minutes

-Sarasota offers something for everyone, whether you enjoy lazing on the beach, wildlife watching from a boat on the Gulf, or indulging in the host of cultural attractions on offer.
+Sarasota will keep you entertained, whether you enjoy lazing on the beach, wildlife watching from a boat on the Gulf, or indulging in the host of cultural attractions on offer.
 That’s why we’re recommending it as a top day trip from Orlando.

 20. Lion Country Safari